ipsy-md/docs/docs/cluster/cecile/access.md

 To obtain a guest account for Cecile it is necessary to obtain first a guest account at OvGU.

-- To do that the interested professor from Ipsy must request a guest account to the URZ by writing an email to `it-service` at `ovgu.de` with the following information about the guest researcher:
+- Guest accounts can be requested by OvGU professors belonging to Ipsy to the URZ by writing an email to `it-service` at `ovgu.de` with the following information about the guest researcher:

     - First name
     - Last name